BrandonNNiles/NHL-Database_CP363_/Backups/readme.md

 # Backups
 Backups from sample data inserted into tables.
+Backups are present in two forms, individual and full[^1].
 ## **Folders**:
 ### Full
 Entire backup compressed into a single SQL file.